| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 analogy purpose only: Stars produce helium through hydrogen fusion, and

 can contain many other elements is the atmosphere.
+A

 diffraction grating is a piece of glass that contains hundreds of evenly